Every presentation is a conversation and every conversation is an opportunity to be kind. Kkind to ourselves and kind to those we are speaking with.

 If I ever left my house with the intent of putting myself first, winning at the expense of others or being uncompassionate in any way I’d be certain to let myself and my mother down.

-It’s really hard being kind to yourself or your audience if you’re presenting purely from your ego, so leave that at your desk and carry a little humility with you instead.
+It’s really hard being kind to yourself or your audience if you’re presenting purely from your ego.
+Leave that at your desk and carry a little humility with you instead.

 “You can discover more about a person in an hour of play than in a year of conversation.”
 Plato